feridunAKYOL/Driving-Licence-App/development-strategy.md

         - Expert/Admin/Administrator/Teacher can grant user to take re-exam

 __FRONTEND__
-* when the user `click` the modify button , he goes to the another page.
+* there is a `modify sources` button , when he clicks, it goes to the another page.
     * there should be different folders for sources and tests.
     * in each folders also there will be related folders. and when clicked and folders he enters the inside of folder and see the content.
     * in each folder there is an `add` button.
     * in the `modified page` there are 2 sections. sources and tests..
     * buttom of each source there will be `delete`button and `change`button.
-* there should be different
+* there is a `statistics` button. when he clicks the button , `render` the results and user sees the statistics.

 __BACKEND__

-* when the user `clicked` the `add` button , ???run `add.js` , go to `db` and add
+* when the user `clicked` the `add` button , open a box for uploading , run `add.js` , go to `db` and add the uploaded file to the folder.
 * when a user click a folder then he enters that folder.
 * when `delete` button clicked then first ask that `are you sure to delete this part?`
 * if the user allow to `delete` then run `delete.js` and access to `db` and delete that part.
 * when the user clicked the `change` button then run `change.js` and access to `db` and change that part.
-*
+* when the user click the `statistics` button it goes the `db`  and read the `statistics`

 ## 9. User Story: Test Page